What is FRIDGE?

-- Designed to be conducted with a group of 4–8 families.
-Each family is represented by one or more children 10-15 years of age, their parents and, if available, their grandparents or other relative in caregiving roles.
+The FRIDGE program is designed to be conducted with a group of 4–8 families, with each participating family represented by one or more children 8–15 years of age, their parents, and, if available, their grandparents or other relatives in caregiving roles.

 - Section 1: Enhancing family communication about food